slhck/compress-pptx/README.md

 [![PyPI version](https://img.shields.io/pypi/v/compress-pptx.svg)](https://pypi.org/project/compress-pptx)

-Compress a PPTX file, converting all PNG/TIFF images to lossy JPEGs.
+Compress a PPTX or POTX file, converting all PNG/TIFF images to lossy JPEGs.

 ## What it does